MaxwellJia/rental_app/items/report.md

 Protocol2: However, it's not reasonable to be sick for a long time, this person's contribution will be reduced if he failed to catch up with other members after recovery.

-Protocol3: Group mmembers must attend all meetings where we write codes and design some essential basis of our project, like the properties of each house, UI layout and parameters passed from an activity of a member to another activity of another member.
+Protocol3: Group members must attend all meetings where we write codes and design some essential basis of our project, like the properties of each house, UI layout and parameters passed from an activity of a member to another activity of another member.

 Protocol4: If we have some disagreements, we need to have meetings to negotiate.
 We need to ask for tutors or even the lecturer if we can't handle.